qwertie/simplertime/README.md

 # simplertime

-Parser and formatter for time-of-day values in Date
+Parser and formatter for time-of-day values stored in Date objects or numbers-of-milliseconds